-The storyline in the Book of Mormon follows the premise that all their lands were solely the heirship of Lehi [later “Nephites”] which is not true.
-Mulek was led by God to inherit Jaredite lands (which included the Land Northward and Southward, but not Lamanite Lands i.e. everything south of the Lamanite Line of Possession – see my book Prince Malkijah – the Missing Chapter of Book of Mormon History, Geography, and Prophecy) and for this reason his history (though it was given, see Omni 1:18) was left out.
+The story line in the Book of Mormon follows the premise that all their lands were solely the heirship of Lehi [later “Nephites”] which is not true.
+Mulek was led by God to inherit Jaredite lands (which included the Land Northward and Southward, but not Lamanite Lands i.e. everything south of the Lamanite Line of Possession (see Prince Malkijah – the Missing Chapter of Book of Mormon History, Geography, and Prophecy) and for this reason Mulek’s history was purposely left out, even though it was given (see Omni 1:18).

-The same way that Mormon purposely left out the name of the Lamanite king whom he continually referred to as “the father of Lamoni” (5 times: Al.18:9; 20:8,9,14; 22:1) which it is assumed took up more space to engrave on the plates than a single name and it is never used to refer to anyone else; the closest example is “the brother of Jared.”
-The future name of his converted people was “Anti-Nephi-Lehi” which meant “Not-Nephi-Lehi” or in other words, they were neither Nephite nor Lamanite understanding that Lehi was the true father of the Lamanites by way of his wife Sariah who stayed with Laman and Lemuel and did not go with Nephi.
+The same way that Mormon purposely left out the name of the Lamanite king whom he continually referred to as “the father of Lamoni” (5 times: Al.18:9; 20:8,9,14; 22:1) which it is assumed took up more space to engrave on the plates than a single name, and it is never used to refer to anyone else; the closest example is “the brother of Jared.”
+The future name of his converted people was “Anti-Nephi-Lehi” which meant “NOT-Nephi-Lehi” or in other words, they were neither Nephite nor Lamanite.

 Points For Consideration

 - Name of the father of Lamoni is not given; the phrase “the father of Lamoni” took more effort to write and more space on the plates.